greg-raven/Uncommon-Sense/_posts/2010-09-10-anything-called-a-program-is-unconstitutional.md

 The word minority is not numerical, but moral: it implies those with just grievances against the white majority.

 The world is truly going to hell.
-When I was in college, you had to be able to read Cliffs Notes in the original.
+When I was in college, you had to be able to read *CliffsNotes* in the original.

 There is no "new" morality.
 There is only the systematic pretense that sexual vice is not vice.